Benefits For Nannies

 Quite often, the best jobs are not publicly advertised.
 Many excellent

-work only with Nannies from the Heartland because of the assistance and privacy provided.
+work with Nannies from the Heartland because of the assistance and privacy provided.

 in hiring a nanny.
 This saves